micmejia/bible-dump/NKJV/Jeremiah/Jer 50.md

 In those days and in that time," says the Lord, "The iniquity of Israel shall be sought, but _there shall be_ none; And the sins of Judah, but they shall not be found; For I will pardon those whom I preserve.

 ###### 21
-"Go up against the land of Merathaim, against it, And against the inhabitants of Pekod. [^g]Waste and utterly destroy them," says the Lord, "And do according to all that I have commanded you.
+"Go up against the land of Merathaim, against it, And against the inhabitants of Pekod.
+Waste and utterly destroy them," says the Lord, "And do according to all that I have commanded you.

 ###### 22
 A sound of battle _is_ in the land, And of great destruction.